How To Redo Acrylic Nails [8 Easy To Follow Steps!]

 6. Buff your nails

-After your nails have dried, take your nail file or a buffer until the top layer has no bump between your natural nail and the acrylic layer-- it should feel completely smooth when you run your finger over the top of it.
+After your nails have dried, use your nail file or a buffer to smooth out the top layer until there is no bump between your natural nail and the acrylic layer.
+It should feel completely smooth when you run your finger over it.

 7. Apply nail polish